Spotlight search enables you to search your phone for contacts, apps, music, video, audiobooks, notes, emails, calendar entries, messages, and more.

 You can search for practically anything here and Spotlight will do its best to give you a relevant spread of results.
 It will show a mix of content from your device – apps, contacts, emails, etc. – along with results from the internet.
 Sometimes you might even see results that link directly into other apps.
 Tap any of the results to be taken to the relevant app.

-If you have iOS 14 or higher, Spotlight can search through even more places to find what you’re looking for.
-For example, you can search for content within any documents kept in Files, or perform web searches without first visiting a search engine.
+You can also search for content within any documents kept in Files, find apps you don’t yet have installed and download them with a single button press, or perform web searches without first visiting a search engine.

 Search ties in with Siri, so Apple’s personal assistant will work to intelligently provide suggestions for you.
 For example, even before you start typing, Siri will provide some suggested apps that it thinks you might want to access at that moment.